UBC-CS/cpsc330-2021W2/README.md

 # UBC CPSC 330: Applied Machine Learning (2021W2)

-## Watch out for 👀 (last updated: 02/02/22)
+## Watch out for 👀 (last updated: 07/02/22)

 Keep an eye on this paragraph at the top of the readme file, I will try to keep it up to date with urgent to-dos and important things.

-Please watch the following videos before next class on Thursday: [8.1](https://youtu.be/lMWdHZSZMk8),[8.2](https://youtu.be/Z9a9XZ0vQv0).
+Please watch the following videos before next class on Tuesday: [9.2](https://youtu.be/ZCuCErW5lI8),[9.3](https://youtu.be/XkCTUuoH23c),[9.4](https://youtu.be/jHaKRCFb6Qw).

-HW3 is out and due next Wednesday, February 2nd at 11:59 PM.
-Please review the important update regarding this homework on [Piazza](https://piazza.com/class/ky0j51i4ud64t5?cid=110). **You are no longer allowed to submit in pairs for this homework.**
+HW4 is out and due on Friday, February 11th at 11:59 PM.
+You are again allowed to submit in pairs.

-HW2 grades and solution are available.
-You have 1 week (until next Saturday) to submit regrading requests.
+HW3 grades will be available shortly.

+In preparation for the midterm exam, the lecture before (February 15) will be used to review a few topics of your choice.
+Please use [this poll](https://piazza.com/class/ky0j51i4ud64t5?cid=134) to let me know your preferences.
+Read the post before voting and keep in mind that unfortunately it will be impossible to accommodate all requests, so if you feel very uncertain about a topic, don't wait and pay us a visit during office hours.

+By majority vote, tutorials will continue to be online for the remainder of the semester.
+So will office hours.

 ## Introduction